nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Notes about the command format:

-* Words in `UPPER_CASE` represent parameters that are to be supplied by the user.
+* Words in `UPPER_CASE` represent parameters that are to be supplied by the user (unless otherwise specified).
 * Parameters listed have to be entered in the specified order.
 * Extraneous parameters for commands that do not take in parameters (e.g. `list`) will be ignored.